The 10th Kingdom: Related media

 During the original airing of The 10th Kingdom there was a toll-free number displayed so that one could order a set of the novelization, the CD soundtrack, and the entire miniseries on three VHS tapes.
 In May 2000, The 10th Kingdom was released by Hallmark Entertainment and Artisan Entertainment (now Lions Gate Entertainment) on VHS as both a two-tape set and as an Extended Play single tape edition.
 Approximately two hours of the miniseries were cut out to make it fit on two tapes.
 None of the footage dealt with major plot elements, but the sheer amount removed resulted in a significantly different viewing experience.

 The miniseries was later released as aired on a three-disc DVD set in October 2000.
 A two-disc set followed in May 2002, which utilized one double-sided disc and one single-sided disc and included the special feature "The 10th Kingdom: The Making of an Epic", hosted by John Larroquette.
 The complete 5 episode series was made available for instant streaming on Netflix as of the 3rd week of August 2012.
 This is the first time the series was presented in individual episode format since the initial broadcast on NBC.

 On March 19, 2013, after several years of unavailability, Mill Creek Entertainment reissued the complete miniseries on 3 DVDs, retaining the making-of featurette and presents the miniseries as five separate parts.
 Also on that date, it was made available on Amazon.

 On November 3, 2015, Mill Creek Entertainment released "The 10th Kingdom - 15th Anniversary Special Edition" Blu-ray, marking its first-ever high-definition release.

 The novelization, released in February 2000 by Hallmark-Kensington Books, was written by Kristine Kathryn Rusch and Dean Wesley Smith under the name Kathryn Wesley.
 The novel was based on an early version of the script; however, only a few differences exist between the novel and the film, with most being slight changes in conversations and other minor details.
 For a number of years, it was available in a package with the VHS release of the movie and the soundtrack, but it is now out of print.

+Soundtrack

-Varèse Sarabande released a soundtrack album on compact disc, featuring the score by Anne Dudley and the Miriam Stockley cover version of "Wishing on a Star" heard over the opening title and end credits of each episode.
+Varèse Sarabande released a soundtrack album on compact disc, featuring the score by Anne Dudley and the Miriam Stockley cover version of \"Wishing on a Star\" heard over the opening title and end credits of each episode.